hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_geo_33e29040-2e35-48ec-b472-397f6d0249fb-0_1.content.md

 ## Contact

 Have questions about our abstract geometric patterns or want to share how you've used them in your own designs?
-Get in touch with us at [email protected] or follow us on [Twitter](#) for more updates and inspiration.
+Get in touch with us at me@pavolhejny.com or follow us on [Twitter](#) for more updates and inspiration.

 We hope our abstract geometric patterns will help elevate your next web design project!